For release 10:00 a.m. (EDT) Friday, March 30, 2018 USDL-18-0486

 manufacturing ($63,620) and aerospace product and parts manufacturing

 --Manufacturing industries with the lowest wages for production occupations

-included seafood product preparation and packaging ($25,860), animal
+included seafood product preparation and packaging ($27,710) and several

-OES data by state and metropolitan/nonmetropolitan area are available from
+OES data by state and metropolitan/nonmetropolitan area are available at

 www.bls.gov/oes/current/oessrcst.htm and www.bls.gov/oes/current/oessrcma.htm,

 OES national industry-specific data are available at www.bls.gov/oes/current/oessrci.htm.